magento/knowledge-base/src/troubleshooting/general/403-errors-when-accessing-site-wide-analysis-tool-on-magento.md

 ---
 title: 403 errors when accessing Site-Wide Analysis Tool on Adobe Commerce
-labels: 2.4.1,2.4.1+,Magento Commerce Cloud,Site-Wide Analysis Tool,admin,error,permissions,troubleshooting
+labels: 2.4.1,2.4.1+,Magento Commerce Cloud,Site-Wide Analysis Tool,admin,error,permissions,troubleshooting,Magento,Adobe Commerce,cloud infrastructure
 ---

 This article provides a solution for when you receive 403 errors when trying to access the Site-Wide Analysis Tool on Adobe Commerce.